Poyut/BotNewEgg/README.md

 - Run it by taping " python .\app.py " in the command prompt

 - There's 3 input field (paypal email, paypal password, newegg item url) and a start button

+# WARNING

+ - You might need to download the chromedriver that python ask you !
+If so, you can downlaod the right version here : https://chromedriver.chromium.org/downloads